Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 #### CPU Monitoring:
    CPU usage of overall system is being monitored.
 When the usage crosses the threshold, syslog message is being generated.
 Syslog message is generated with following information.

-CPU threshold limits:
+##### CPU threshold limits:
--  The CPU threshold limit is considered as duration of Sampling interval in which the process high CPU condition detected.
+-  The CPU threshold limit is considered as duration of sampling interval in which the process high CPU condition detected.
 	- INFO -  70%  of High CPU
 	 - WARN -  80%  of  High CPU
 	 - CRITICAL -  90%  of High CPU